-Peter van Koppen (1953) was full professor of Legal Psychology at the Faculty of Law of VU University Amsterdam from 2003 until 2019.
-He also is full professor of Legal Psychology at the Faculty of Law of Maastricht University from 2003.
+Peter van Koppen (1953) is full professor emeritus of Legal Psychology at the Faculty of Law of VU University Amsterdam (from 2003 until 2019) and the Faculty of Law of Maastricht University (from 2003 until 2020).
 He is a psychologist.
 He studied psychology at Groningen University (doc.psych.
 1978) and law at Groningen University and the University of Amsterdam (kand.jur.
 1977).
 He received his JD in 1984 at the Faculty of Law at Erasmus University Rotterdam.

 From 1978 until 1992 he worked at the Faculty of Law at Erasmus University Rotterdam, at first in civil law, later in criminal law.
 Between 1992 and 2008 he was senior researcher at the Netherlands Study Center of Crime and Law enforcement (NSCR), at the time in Leiden.
 From 1998 until 2003 he was full professor of Legal Psychology at the Department of Law at Antwerp University in Belgium.

 He was a member of the faculty board of the Rotterdam law faculty (1985-1986) and chairman in the Haarlem town council (1990-1996, for the liberal democrats D66).
 He was editor of Recht der Werkelijkheid (1986-1989) and co-editor of Psychology, Crime, and Law (1992-2019).
 He is a Member of the Amsterdam Laboratory for Legal Psychology (APPL).
 He is a Member of the International Centre for Research in Forensic Psychology at the University of Portsmouth.